calee0316/CSE110group3Wiki/Jimin-Cheon.md

 # About me
 - I'm a sophomore CS major returning to UCSD after a two year break
+- Currently in Korea, trying to return home

 # Classes I am currently taking
 - CSE167